-When we talk about the Moon we often describe it as having a ‘familiar face’, a nod to the distinctive pattern of bright highlands and dark lunar maria that has been turned towards us for millennia, visible to every human who has ever stood on Earth.
+The distinctive pattern of bright highlands and dark lunar maria on the Moon has been turned towards us for millennia, visible to every human who has ever stood on Earth.

 But why do we only see this one side of the Moon?
 We know that Earth spins about its axis, so why don’t we get to see the full lunar surface as our Moon does the same?